-- 1. Attendance: Attendance is required and will be taken for each class session.
+- Attendance: Attendance is required and will be taken for each class session.
 If a student misses more than one class session a required meeting with the Assistant Dean and instructor is required.
 Loss of points will occur for each class session missed. - 2.
 Readings, Class Discussion, and Class Activities: Students will complete required readings prior to class discussion.
 Students will participate in question and answer sessions with their peers and instructor. - 3.
-Discovery Counseling Session: Students will be paired with another peer and conduct a discovery counseling session.
-More material will be provided later in the term. - 4.
+Discovery Counseling Session: Students will be paired with another peer and conduct for class a demonstration of a career theory in action.
+Dyads will be assigned first night of class. - 4.
 Career History Interviews: Students will be given the opportunity to interview 2 individuals on their career choices, and write a paper summarizing the information.
 The purpose of this activity is to a) identify differences in the way individuals of different ages describe their careers, and b) identify and illustrate developmental issues over the life span.
 You must select two individuals from different age groups below: 25-30, 31-35, 36-40,41-45, 46-50, 51-55, 56-60, 61-65, and 66+.
 You can not interview your parents, close friends, siblings, spouse or significant other.
 Develop a list of questions to ask each interviewee, this is important so you can compare and reflect on differences in each area.

-- 5. Electronic Portfolio Development: Each student will begin development of an e-portfolio to help track career choices, and learning experiences to show development in academic, professional, and personal growth.
-Specific e-portfolio content will be required of all students. - 6.
-Special Population Paper: Student will select a special population to research and write a report in the area of special concerns, considerations, and unique needs in the area of career, career/lifestyle development.
+- 6. Special Population Paper: Student will select a special population to research and write a report in the area of special concerns, considerations, and unique needs in the area of career, career/lifestyle development.
 Examples include, but are not limited to: Women, displaced homemakers, addictions, homeless, minorities, specialized fields, special needs, and other populations that are instructor approved.
 You will write a paper (5-6 pages) on the special needs individuals face for career or job success for the population selected.
 You must interview at least two individuals from this special population.
 (See Gina if you need assistance in contacts for interviews).
 Paper should include each of the following (please use as headings) - Introduction to special population - Why you selected this population - Reason for selecting interviewees and information gained from interview - Special needs or considerations for this population (relate directly to career planning, career development and career success) - How you can better serve this population knowing this information - Conclusion to your increased knowledge for this population